MichaelHaussmann/spil/README.md

 #
 ### Plans and ongoing development

 The priority is to make the current feature set more robust and efficient.
+Adding tests and documentation.
+Optimization through generators, caches, better algorithms.

 Then, implement some important but missing core features and enhancements
 - add support for file sequences (integration of pyseq or fileseq, or similar)